djfrrresh/CoinTail/README.md

 # CoinTail | Swift Mobile App

 It's my first pet project on Swift that allows controlling budget.
+Of the main functions in the application, the following are implemented:
+— adding operations with a division into expenses and incomes — editing operations through a table
+— searching for operations in the main menu
+— selecting categories and adding new ones
+— bar and pie charts

 ### The main stack i'm focus on is here:
 * MVC Pattern ✅
-* UIKit without using a storyboard ✅
+* UIKit without using a Storyboard ✅
-* CocoaPods (EasyPeasy, Charts) ✅
+* CocoaPods (EasyPeasy, Charts, FSCalendar) ✅
 * Delegates between Controllers ✅
 * Custom UI ✅
 * Singleton ✅